 Trinity Metro was created in 1983 as a regional transportation authority of the State of Texas and is not an agency or department of any of its member cities.

-The agency provides 8 million passenger trips annually on buses, TEXRail, ZIPZONE services, ACCESS paratransit, vanpools and Trinity Railway Express (TRE).
+The agency provides passenger trips on buses, TEXRail, ZIPZONE services, ACCESS paratransit, vanpools and Trinity Railway Express (TRE).
 TEXRail, which operates between Fort Worth and Dallas Fort Worth International Airport’s Terminal B, is solely owned and operated by Trinity Metro.
 TRE, which runs between Fort Worth and Dallas, is jointly owned and operated by Trinity Metro and DART.

 The governing body is an eleven-member board of directors with eight appointed by the Fort Worth City Council and three by Tarrant County Commissioners Court.